About Me

 Before joining the Ph.D. program, I built my social enterprise, Majdoors, an online gig platform for unorganized construction gig workers in India.

-I am ACM SIGCHI Boston chapter chair and also affiliated with the Global Action Policy Initiative (GAP) at Northeastern University.
+I serve as chair of the ACM SIGCHI Boston chapter and am also affiliated with the Global Action Policy Initiative (GAP) at Northeastern University.

 I am open to mentoring undergrads/masters students for CS Ph.D. programs.
 If you feel like you lack exposure and experience, Please send me an email.